The information below is intended to help incoming students get started on their academic path at L&C.

 Incoming students should take two placements prior to the start of their first semester: the ALEKS mathematical Proficiency exam and the World Language placement.
 (A third, optional, Theory Placement Assessment is also suggested for prospective Music majors).

 To learn more about the placement exams, how long (or how to) prepare for them, or how many times you might take the placements, please consult our advice regarding Placement Exams.

 In order to transfer credit for the college coursework you completed in high school, you will need to send all official transcripts from previously-attended colleges to L&C Registrar’s Office.
 Transfer credit is only granted for courses in which a C or above was earned.

 You will have two advisors throughout your time at L&C: a College Advisor and a Pre-Major Faculty Advisor, both of whom are matched with you before the semester begins.
 You will receive an introduction to your L&C email address from your College Advisor in late May.
 Be sure to check your L&C email throughout the summer for helpful registration information

 You can also contact the College Advising Center at any point prior to the start of the fall semester and beyond, for help with any questions you might have: email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
-Check your Lewis & Clark email for messages from them after May 25).
+Check your Lewis & Clark email for messages from them in May).